Welcome to Ciudad SWCD

 CSWCD is in the progress of developing outreach and technical assistance to address these needs and we want to help you on your farm, ranch or forested property.

 Applications will be accepted through August 2021.
 Check back soon for more updates.

 Civil Rights Compliance

-Ciudad Soil and Water Conservation District, through its Mutual Agreement and Cooperative Agreement with the USDA Natural Resource Conservation Service, complies with applicable civil rights requirements as follows:
+In addition, Ciudad Soil and Water Conservation District, through its Mutual Agreement and Cooperative Agreement with the USDA Natural Resource Conservation Service, complies with applicable federal civil rights requirements as described below: